 Live Site :http://www.metmuseum.org/blogs

-The Department of Islamic Art's fifteen galleries for the Art of the Arab Lands, Turkey, Iran, Central Asia, and Later South Asia are some of the most visually striking in the entire Museum.
-Located on the second floor of the North Wing, visitors are greeted by elaborate patterns carved and painted on many objects — from ceramic bowls to tapestries and arches.
-Tiles tessellate in repeating patterns across the walls, and in one room the ceiling is covered with intricately carved geometric patterns.
-With a collection of over twelve thousand objects, these galleries illustrate the fascinating diversity of the culture of Islam.
+The Metropolitan Museum of Art's whopping fifteen galleries for Islamic Art are some of the most visually striking in the entire Museum.
+The galleries include Art of the Arab Lands, Turkey, Iran, Central Asia, and Later South Asia.
+Located on the second floor of the North Wing, visitors are greeted by elaborate patterns carved and painted on many objects — from ceramic bowls to tapestries and to swooping arches.
+Tiles tessellate in repeated patterns across the walls and in one room, the ceiling is covered with intricately carved geometric patterns.
+With a collection of over twelve thousand objects, these galleries illustrate the fascinating diversity of the art and culture of Islam.

 While the creation of ancient Islamic patterns such as the "star" were trade secrets by artisans, Islamic art is considered one of the earliest instances of art to use algorithmic foundations.
-Algorithmic art is generated through a step-by-step sequence of formal equations, and the repetitive patterns found in Islamic art beautifully illustrate this concept.
+Algorithmic art is generated through a step-by-step sequence of formal equations and the repetitive patterns found in Islamic art beautifully illustrate this concept.
 In order to create the stunning ornamentation, artisans needed to be skilled in analytical geometry .

-We knew we were not able to initially experiment with the gallery space itself, we meticulously laser-cut the carved star tile and the twelve-pointed star-shaped tile found in the department's collection.
-To cut these tiles we took hi-res images of the stars provided by the Met and traced over their patterns in Illustrator.
+We knew we were not able to initially test our prototype with the gallery space itself, so we meticulously laser-cut the Carved Star Tile and the Twelve-Pointed Star-Shaped Tile found in the department's collection.
+To cut these tiles we took hi-res images of the stars provided by the Met and Sarah traced over their patterns in Illustrator.
 The iPad would then use object recognition to recognize our tiles.